About Judy Rodman

 - Plays keyboard, mandolin and guitar.

-- Managers, producers, engineers, talent agencies and artist development companies hire her to coach their clients in preproduction lessons and in the studio.
+- Managers, producers, engineers, talent agencies and artist development companies such as PCG Universal hire her to coach their clients in preproduction lessons and in the studio.

-- Developer of national vocal seminars and professional workshops.
-Keynote speaker on the voice.
+- Developer of national vocal seminars and professional workshops as well as keynote concerts.

 PUBLIC SPEAKER, ACTOR:

 - Keynote speaker, seminar and workshop host on topics related to voice and music production.
-Presentations given to groups including Indie Connect, Middle Tennessee State University, University of Northern Alabama, Darren Butler Acting Studio, El Paso Acting School, Musician's Union and various churches and other venues.
+Presentations given to groups including Indie Connect, Middle Tennessee State University, University of Northern Alabama, Darren Butler Acting Studio, El Paso Acting School, Musician's Union, PCG Nashville Artist Bootcamps and various churches and other venues.

 - Radio ID voice-overs for the Tanner Company, Memphis, TN